 If you have any questions about BioTechMed-Graz or would like to share your experiences with this one, or other paid post-graduate internships, please share them in the comments below!
 I always love to hear from you!

 Hello everyone, and, after a longer break, welcome back to my blog!
 As the title itself suggests, I was a part of another BIUS field trip, which was again located at the Žumberak Mountains.
 For the adventures from the previous year, click here and here.

-BIUS is an association that gathers many Biology students from our department and focuses mainly on field trips, excursions, and expert lectures, all in order to complement and expand our Biology-related knowledge about certain topics.
+Quick reminder: BIUSis an association that gathers many Biology students from our department and focuses mainly on field trips, excursions, and expert lectures, all in order to complement and expand our Biology-related knowledge about certain topics.
 BIUS is also a publisher behind In Vivo Magazine, for which I served as editor-in-chief and I am now an adviser.

 Initially, I planned to write this post as soon as I came back, back in May, but I felt rather overwhelmed by everything in my life, especially health wise.
 I decided to postpone all of my posts, both on this blog and social media, because I just didn’t have enough energy to dedicate myself to creating content in a way I thought I should.